 - Follow the rules of the road

-- Keep an eye out for a car that is backing up or turning, as some drivers may not be paying attention
+- Watch for a car backing up or turning, as some drivers may not pay attention.

 - Look both ways before crossing, even if a crosswalk light indicates you can cross.

-- Walk facing traffic and as far from the road as possible when a sidewalk is not available
+- Walk facing traffic and as far from the road as possible when a sidewalk is unavailable.

 - Wear bright-colored or reflective clothing

 - When waiting for a bus, stand as far away from the curb as possible

-Watch YouTube Video: For more useful tips on how to stay safe on the road, watch the following video.Determining Liability for a Pedestrian Injury
+Watch YouTube Video: For more valuable tips on how to stay safe on the road, watch the following video.Determining Liability for a Pedestrian Injury

-As with any pedestrian injury case, it is critical to determine who is to blame for the accident and what degree.
+As with any pedestrian injury case, it is critical to determine who is to blame for the accident and to what degree.
 This can be done by gathering photographs of the scene, witness statements, and video evidence of a pedestrian collision.
 An injury lawyer experienced in handling pedestrian accident cases knows that drivers often attempt to shift fault to a walker.
-In a comparative fault state like California, the extent of fault assigned to the pedestrian can significantly reduce the amount of compensation they would be entitled to otherwise.
+In a comparative fault state like California, the extent of fault assigned to the pedestrian can significantly reduce the compensation they would be entitled to otherwise.
 For instance, if a walker is 20 percent at fault for an accident, he or she would only recover 80 percent of the compensation awarded.
-Since there may be other factors involved in an accident, such as road defects, contacting an experienced pedestrian injury lawyer in Galt is essential.
-An injury attorney can evaluate your case to ensure you receive the compensation you deserve and prevent liable parties from falsely pinpointing fault to you.Recoverable Damages in a Pedestrian Injury Claim
+Since other factors may be involved in an accident, such as road defects, contacting an experienced pedestrian injury lawyer in Galt is essential.
+An injury attorney can evaluate your case to ensure you receive the compensation you deserve and prevent liable parties from falsely pinpointing your fault.Recoverable Damages in a Pedestrian Injury Claim

-As a pedestrian hit by a negligent driver, you have the right to seek compensation for your damages.
+As a pedestrian hit by a negligent driver, you can seek compensation for your damages.
 Some of the damages you may be able to recover are as follows: